RavenPack/python-api/README.md

 The Python client helps managing the API calls to the RavenPack dataset server in a Pythonic way, here are some examples of usage, you can find more in the tests.

+#### Note

-This is still a work in progress: while the API is stable we are still working on this Python wrapper.
+This is still a work in progress.
+The API is stable and we are continuing to update this Python wrapper.

 ## Usage